 Finally, the macro scenario is combined with a simulated deterioration in SBAB's credit rating by two rating levels.

 Scenario

-In this scenario, a range of external shocks, in combination with internal imbalances and political problems lead to a recession and problems in the Swedish banking system.
-Typically, this kind of scenario occurs approximately every 25 years.
+In this scenario, a set of external shocks, in combination with internal vulnerabilities, lead to a rapid recession and problems in the Swedish banking system.
+Historically, this kind of scenario has occured approximately every twenty-five years.